 A nourishing face mask can be made by combining 1 Tablespoon of black cummin seed oil with 3 tablespoons of raw organic honey and 3 tablespoons of finely ground apricot shell exfoliant.
 After gently washing the face, apply 1 tablespoon of this paste to the face and gently massage the mixture into the face and neck using a circular motion.
 Allow the mask to soak into the skin for approximately 10 minutes then use a warm rinse to assist with massaging the mix deeper into the skin while washing off the mask.
 Then moisturise the skin with two drops of black seed oil.

 There is some anecdotal evidence to suggest that applying black seed oil to thinning areas of the scalp may help to generate new hair growth.
 At this stage, although there are plenty of websites claiming success in this area, the evidence is anecdotal only.
 There is no dedicated black seed oil for hair, all black seed oil would suffice.

-Cooking with black seed oil or black seed extract
+Can you cook with black seed oil or black seed extract?

 It is easy to incorporate black seed extract or oil into your cooking.
 Incorporating black seed extract or black cumin seed oil into your diet will aid digestion and help to improve appetite.
 You can use it straight by the teaspoon full or you can blend it with other ingredients to make a wonderful dressing.